 19. The Greedy Triangle by Marilyn Burns

 Triangle is a busy shape!
 However, he is bored with the same routines.
-He asks the shapeshifter for another side, and goes on adventures.
+He asks the shapeshifter for another side and goes on adventures.
 This pattern continues until he no longer can keep track of himself.
 This is a great geometry book, and it also teaches a valuable life lesson.

-Buy it: The Greedy Triangle on Amazon
+Buy it: The Greedy Triangle at Amazon

 20. Grandfather Tang’s Story by Ann Tompert

-This Chinese folk tale uses tangram shapes to bring the animal characters to life.
-Grab a class set of tangram puzzles and have your students create the different animals in the story as you read it!
+This Chinese folktale uses tangram shapes to bring the animal characters to life.
+Grab a class set of tangram puzzles and have your students create the different animals in the story as you read it.

-Buy it: Grandfather Tang’s Story on Amazon
+Buy it: Grandfather Tang’s Story at Amazon

 Circle is a tough shape to measure.
 However, when his buddy Pi is around, circumference, volume, and area are a breeze to compute!